Klvxn/Blog/README.md

 # Blog
 <h2> Introduction </h2>

-A Django based web app that allows users to view, create, edit or delete blog posts...and added features. <br>
+A Django based web app that allows users to view, create, edit or delete blog posts...and other features including it's API. <br>
 (From the book, Python Crash Course (2nd Edition) by Eric Matthes)